 Although there is commonality between firms with respect to usage, instances in which firms employ specific AI tools vary.
 For example, a larger law firm focusing on M&A transactions may use an AI contract analysis tool primarily for due diligence (eg, identifying change of control and assignment clauses, and providing general summaries of the target company's contracts).
 A company might use the same tool to identify which contracts need to be modified due to changes in laws or standards (eg, General Data Protection Regulation (GDPR), London Interbank Offered Rate (LIBOR), etc).
 Whereas other tools may only be applicable for in-house counsel.
 For example, a tool which helps to improve the contract negotiation process for a specific form of contract that is negotiated over and over again with different counterparties (eg, the vendor's form of SAAS (software as a service) agreement) will have plenty of value for a company that consistently uses the same contract template for negotiations, but will be of little use to a law firm that is less likely to perform this work on a regular basis for the same client.
 However, much of this existing AI technology is costly, resulting in smaller firms being less likely to adopt it in its various forms.
-While this is still the case for many smaller firms, AI technology is becoming increasingly affordable which will likely result in a dramatic increase in its adoption by independent law firms.
+While this is still the case for many smaller firms, Al technology is becoming increasingly affordable which will likely result in a dramatic increase in its adoption by independent law firms.

 We have also seen developments in the way the LSO is approaching these burgeoning technologies.
-In 2021, the LSO launched an innovation pilot project designed to allow providers of technological legal services the opportunity to offer their programmes in Ontario for a defined term, after which the providers are eligible to offer their services permanently under the auspices of the Law Society.
-The programme is aimed at providing legal professionals with reliable and ethical tools while ensuring that the services follow operating conditions and mitigate the risk of harm to consumers.
-The LSO situates the pilot programme as a solution to adversity faced by individuals seeking access to justice.
-The LSO have to grant legal professionals access to technology that will enhance their work.
+In 2021, the LSO launched an innovation pilot project designed to allow providers of technological legal services the opportunity to offer their programmes in Ontario for a defined term, after which the providers are eligible to offer their services permanently under the auspices of the Law Society.108 The programme is aimed at providing legal professionals with reliable and ethical tools while ensuring that the services follow operating conditions and mitigate the risk of harm to consumers.
+The LSO situates the pilot programme as a solution to adversity faced by individuals seeking access to justice.109 According to their research, 80 per cent of Canadians choose not to seek professional assistance for their legal issues.
+By removing the regulatory barriers to AI technology, the LSO hopes to grant legal professionals access to technology that will enhance their work.110

-4. What is the current or planned regulatory approach on AI in general?
+4. What is the current or planned regulatory approach on Al in general?

-Regulation of Al in Canada is still at an early stage.
+Regulation of AI in Canada is still at an early stage.
 However, there are several government initiatives and commitments that offer insight into how Canada is approaching the technology.

-106 See https://lso.ca/about-lso/access-to-innovation/#benefits-of-the-a2i-project-5 accessed 16 June 2022.
+108 See https://lso.ca/about-lso/access-to-innovation/#benefits-of-the-a2i-project-5 accessed 16 June 2022.

-In 2019, Canada launched an Advisory Council on Artificial Intelligence109 consisting of researchers, academic scholars and business executives to advise Canada on the future of Al and its impact and opportunities in key economic sectors.110 The following year, the council published their findings in regard to the commercialisation and adoption of artificial technology in Canada.
-The report stated that in order for Canada to fulfil the economic promise of Al (higher productivity, market growth, new products and services, job creation), it must 'act quickly to put in place the right factors for Al sector growth and competitiveness.'111
+In 2019, Canada launched an Advisory Council on Artificial Intelligence111 consisting of researchers, academic scholars and business executives to advise Canada on the future of Al and its impact and opportunities in key economic sectors.112 The following year, the council published their findings in regard to the commercialisation and adoption of artificial technology in Canada.
+The report stated that in order for Canada to fulfil the economic promise of Al (higher productivity, market growth, new products and services, job creation), it must 'act quickly to put in place the right factors for Al sector growth and competitiveness.'113